etineh/event-webApp/README.md

 ESJ AND JAVASCRIPT FOR FRONTEND.

-This app is availiable on heroku.
+This app is available on heroku.
 Follow the link to get directed there. https://tranquil-wave-36097.herokuapp.com/